oracle/weblogic-azure/aks/dbTemplate.md

   - Create a new data source connection, you can have multiple data source connections in your cluster.

-  - Update an existing data source connection
+  - Update an existing data source connection.

-  - Delete an existing data source connection
+  - Delete an existing data source connection.

 ## Prerequisites